 It says 400 BAD REQUEST.
-It is so because we have changed the name of the city from Hyderabad to Hyderabd.
+It is so because we have changed the name of the city from Hyderabad to Hyderabad.
 This means the request was not correct, hence the bad request response.
-Similarly you can see other status codes also for different requests.
+Similarly, you can see other status codes also for different requests.

 Time is the duration which the response took after we sent the request and received the response.
 This is very important sometimes because many projects have Service Level Agreements(SLA) for the time it should take a web service to return a response, this time can be a used to determine the SLA of the web service endpoint.